DojoHacks/dojohacks.github.io/README.md

 # DojoHacks 2020
-Website for the CoderDojo Silicon Valley hackathon
+A website for CoderDojo Silicon Valley's DojoHacks 2020 hackathon